MingFei2001/bundles/README.md

 ```

 ## TODO
-+ Create an ansible playbook to mass deploy
+- [ ] Create an Ansible playbook for mass deployment.

 ## License
-This project is licensed under the [MIT License](./LICENSE) - see the LICENSE file for details.
+This project is licensed under the [MIT License](./LICENSE).